lakruzz/gh-phlow/go-snippits/README.md

 ####Cobra
-Cobra is a tool for handling command inputs and flags, and it is used widely by popular tools
+Cobra is a tool for handling command inputs and flags, and it is used widely by popular tools.
+Cobra has usages where zsh autocompletion have been added, so that should be a managable extensions as well.

 Cobra is used by
 - kubernetes